student using a drawing tablet

 • Two digital forensics students in a room of other students working on projects

 Get hands-on, real-world experience while still in college, regardless of your major!
-Work at our Centers of Experience is paid employment, outside of your academic work, that offers you a stepping stone to the professional workplace.
+Work at the Leahy Center for Digital Forensics & Cybersecurity offers you a stepping stone to the professional workplace.
 Work in cross-disciplinary teams, just like you would in the real world.

 • Student ambassador pointing toward beautiful lake view from Champlain College campus in Burlington, Vermont